datakaveri/iudx-MOTION2NX/README.md

 You can access the full paper and its abstract on arXiv by following the link: https://arxiv.org/abs/2408.16387.
 The abstract of the paper is available for your reference below:

-This paper aims to develop an efficient open-source Secure Multi-Party Computation (SMPC) repository, that addresses the issue of practical and scalable implementation of SMPC protocol on machines with moderate computational resources, while aiming to reduce the execution time.
-We implement the ABY2.0 protocol for SMPC, providing developers with effective tools for building applications on the ABY 2.0 protocol.
-This article addresses the limitations of the C++ based MOTION2NX framework for secure neural network inference, including memory constraints and operation compatibility issues.
-Our enhancements include optimizing the memory usage, reducing execution time using a third-party Helper node, and enhancing efficiency while still preserving data privacy.
-These optimizations enable MNIST dataset inference in just 32 seconds with only 0.2 GB of RAM for a 5-layer neural network.
-In contrast, the previous baseline implementation required 8.03 GB of RAM and 200 seconds of execution time.
+This work contributes towards the development of an efficient and scalable open-source Secure Multi-Party Computation (SMPC) protocol on machines with moderate computational resources.
+We use the ABY2.0 SMPC protocol implemented on the C++ based MOTION2NX framework for secure convolutional neural network (CNN) inference application with semi-honest security.
+Our list of contributions are as follows.
+Firstly, we enhance MOTION2NX by providing a tensorized version of several primitive functions including the Hadamard product, indicator function and argmax function.
+Secondly, we adapt an existing Helper node algorithm, working in tandem with the ABY2.0 protocol, for efficient convolution computation to reduce execution time and RAM usage.
+Thirdly, we also present a novel splitting algorithm that divides the computations at each CNN layer into multiple configurable chunks.
+This novel splitting algorithm, providing significant reduction in RAM usage, is of independent interest and is applicable to general SMPC protocols.

 ## Working Environment